Specialists for Green and Alternative Funerals and Woodland Burials in Manchester, Cheshire, Merseyside and South Lancashire.

 Rosie wanted to enable other families to have unique appropriate farewells for their loved ones.
 She trained to become an alternative funeral arranger and went on to work in London and Sheffield.

-Rosie gives talks and leads workshops in topics such as ‘Green Funerals’, ‘Changing Funeral Customs’, ‘Ways To Improve Funerals’ and ‘Planning A Funeral’.
+Natural Endings offer a range of talks and workshops in topics such as ‘Green Funerals’, ‘Changing Funeral Customs’, ‘Ways To Improve Funerals’ and ‘Planning A Funeral’.
 For the Community and Education page please click here.
 We have a funeral planning workshop on the 1st march 2014.

 Rosie has appeared on BBC radio 4’s Woman’s Hour.